Dhanbad–Chandrapura line

 The Netaji SC Bose Gomoh-Chandrapura-Dhanbad sector was electrified in 1986–87.
-The line closed due to a mine fire had reached tracks, thus making it unsafe for use.
+The line was closed due to a mine fire reaching the tracks, thus making it unsafe for use.
 The railway also suspended good traffic on the line which has nine loading side of Bharat Coking Coal Limited.
-The line was reopened on 24 February 2019 due to agitations & protests by the people of the region.
+However, the line was reopened on 24 February 2019 due to agitations & protests by the people of the region.